Manage Logging

 babysitter

-Troubleshooting log for the babysitter process which is responsible for spawning all Couchbase Server processes and respawning them where necessary.
+Troubleshooting log for the babysitter process that spawns and respawns all Couchbase Server processes.

 backup_service

-Log for Backup Service; containing entries at debug, info, warn, and error levels.
+Log for Backup Service events, including debug, info, warn, and error levels.

 couchdb